-Navigating the Labyrinth of Women’s College Soccer: NCAA Divisions vs. NIAA
+Navigating the Labyrinth of Women’s College Soccer: NCAA Divisions vs. NAIA

-When it comes to women’s college soccer in the United States, two distinct governing bodies oversee the sport: the NCAA (National Collegiate Athletic Association) and the NIAA (National Intercollegiate Athletic Association).
+When it comes to women’s college soccer in the United States, two distinct governing bodies oversee the sport: the NCAA (National Collegiate Athletic Association) and the NIAA (National Association of Intercollegiate Athletics).
 Both organizations provide opportunities for female athletes to compete at the collegiate level, but they do so with key differences that can significantly impact a player’s experience and the level of competition they face.

 NCAA Women’s Soccer: A Multidivisional Powerhouse